-Initially, the proposal included a small external alteration to the rear facing roof slope to enable the development of a compliant stair access to the loft bedroom.
-Following feedback from Building Conservation and Design Officers on the visual impact of this addition and its impact on the setting of the Conservation Area, this element has been omitted from the scheme.
+Initially the proposal included a small external alteration to the rear facing roof slope to enable the development of a compliant stair access to the loft bedroom.
+Following feedback from Council Officers on the visual impact of this addition, it has been removed from the proposed plans.